 It’s very important that you feel comfortable working with me, and that I am confident I can offer you the most appropriate support that you need.
 If you come along to an initial session we will explore both your needs and my professional capacity to meet them.
 You then have the space to reflect and decide if you wish to continue therapy with me by letting me know at a later date or either at the initial session – this is entirely up to you.
 There is no obligation for us to book in further sessions at this stage.

 If I feel clients would be better met by a different therapist or therapeutic approach then I will make every effort to recommend or refer you to an alternative person or therapy source.

 Finally, I am happy to answer any questions or concerns you may have around Counselling and Psychotherapy.
 Beginning a therapeutic journey can be a difficult thing to consider and it’s a good idea to get as much information as you can to help with this.

-I completed my training in Transactional Analysis Psychotherapy in Exeter and I’m now currently working towards the internationally recognised Certificate in Transactional Analysis (CTA), a high level qualification that takes several years to work towards with extremely rigorous requirements.
-I’ve been working with clients for a number of years now, my practice is located in Silverton, Devon covering surrounding areas including Tiverton, Exeter, Crediton and Cullompton.
+I completed my training in Transactional Analysis Psychotherapy and I’m now currently working towards the internationally recognised Certificate in Transactional Analysis (CTA), a high level qualification that takes several years to work towards with extremely rigorous requirements.
+I’ve been working with clients for a number of years now, my practice is located on Barnfield Crescent, Exeter, Devon covering surrounding areas including Tiverton, Crediton and Cullompton.

 My approach is based on Transactional Analysis.
 T.A. provides a way to look at a persons history, their psychological make up, how they relate to others, the decisions made about self (healthy and unhealthy) and any unhelpful repeating patterns in their lives.